Setting up PPP

 Network Interface Setup

-When the application calls NutNetIfConfig(), the RS232 interface will be handed over to the HDLC layer.
+When the application calls NutNetIfConfig(), the RS232 interface will be switched to HDLC mode.
 When this happens, all transmitted data is packed into HDLC frames and all received data is expected to be packed in HDLC frames.
 In addition, the HDLC layer will report to the LCP layer, that it is up and running.

 The HDLC layer passes incoming LCP telegrams to the LCP layer by calling NutLcpInput().
 The LCP request telegram contains a list of options, which the other side prefers to use during the upcoming session.
 Valid options are the maximum number of bytes in a single telegram or the type of authentication.
 Each side will now make up its mind about this request and either accept, not accept or reject the requested options.
 The difference between not accepting an option and rejecting it is as follows: A rejected option is not negotiable, which means, that the responding side simply doesn't provide it.
 An option is not accepted, if the other side is generally able to provide this function, but not in the requested way.
 As an example, a node may provide authentication, but not the type of authentication requested by the remote.
 The server may request CHAP authentication, but the client is only able to provide PAP authentication.

-If a requested option is declined, the requester will decide, wether it makes sense to further continue.
+If a requested option is declined, the requester will decide, whether it makes sense to further continue.
 Thus, the requester may not allow any other authentication than CHAP.
-If the remote doesn't accept this, it will send a LCP termination request to shut down the conversation.
+If the remote doesn't accept this, it will send an LCP termination request to shut down the conversation.
 As long as unacknowledged options are negotiable, both sides continue to send requests and responses.

 If authentication fails due to wrong passwords or illegal user names, the authentication layer will inform the IPCP layer, that the lower layer is down.
-And step by step all layers go down and finally disable the HDLC driver.
+Now, step by step, all layers will go down and finally disable the HDLC mode in the UART driver.

 If authentication succeeds, the IPCP layer will be informed, that its lower layer is up and IPCP starts negotiating in a similar way as LCP did before.
 Of course, IPCP negotiates different options, mainly IP addresses.
 If the application called NutNetIfConfig() with IP address set to zero, Ethernut will accept any local IP address for its PPP network interface.